-Microsoft To-Do is a perfect task manager and to-do list planner for your needs, whether it’s work, school or elsewhere.
+Microsoft To-Do is a perfect task manager and to-do list planner for your needs, whether it’s work, school, or elsewhere.
 It has an elegant user interface that takes only a few seconds to set up.

 If you’re an avid user of Office 365, this to-do list app is great for you.
 You can easily create your regular to-do list from scratch or import it directly from other apps, such as Outlook and Wunderlist.
-Via My Day list, you can easily identify and prioritize your everyday errands as a matter of urgency.
+Via the My Day list, you can easily identify and prioritize your everyday errands as a matter of urgency.

 The software synchronizes very seamlessly across platforms.
 This makes it easy for you to move and work from anywhere between your apps.
-If you still haven’t decided on whether which best free to-do list is right for you, you better consider this free app.
+If you still haven’t decided on which best free to-do list is right for you, you better consider this free app.

 - A daily planner personalized with suggested tasks: My Day and to-do lists are accessible anywhere, on any device.